 They live in all types of habitats, with a lifespan ranging from 18 to 20 years.
 This animal carries a lot of diseases, including rabies and parasites such as tapeworms and fleas.

 The big brown bat is a small, nocturnal flying mammal.
 They live in colonies and use echolocation to locate objects while flying at night.
 The color varies from brown to black.

 They measure from 11 to 13 cm, with a wingspan from 32 to 40 cm, and it weighs from 15 to 26 g.

-The black rat is a nocturnal rodent that lives in every continent in the world except for Antarctica.
+The black rat is a nocturnal rodent that lives on every continent except for Antarctica.

-Their color ranges from black to light brown with a lighter color on the underbody.
-They measure from 12.75 to 18.25 cm and weigh from 75 to 230g.
+Their color ranges from black to light brown, with a lighter color on the underbody.
+They measure from 12.75 to 18.25 cm and weigh 75 to 230g.

 Black rats are omnivores and eat seeds, stems, fruit, leaves, and fungi.
 They live in cliffs, rocks, ground, trees, and urban areas.

-Their lifespan is 12 months and are considered pests by farmers.
+Their lifespan is 12 months, and they are considered pests by farmers.

-The bobcat is a nocturnal and elusive, midsize wildcat related to the lynx.
+The bobcat is a nocturnal, elusive, midsize wildcat related to the lynx.
 Their appearance is like a big domestic cat with a bobbed tail.

 The bobcat is a carnivore and eats raccoons, squirrels, rodents, rabbits, birds, reptiles, skunks, and sometimes even deer.